Product

 The Day We Tried to Launch in Manhattan

-Our first attempt to deploy Oceanir in New York City was a humbling disaster.
-The system that achieved 99.7% accuracy in Miami's Art Deco districts was completely lost among Manhattan's glass towers.
+Our first attempt to deploy OceaIR in New York City was a humbling disaster.
+The system that performed so well in Miami's Art Deco districts was completely lost among Manhattan's glass towers.
 It confused Midtown with Downtown, mistook Brooklyn for Queens, and somehow identified a Starbucks in the Financial District as being in Miami Beach.

 That failure taught us everything.
 Miami had spoiled us with its distinctive architectural language-every neighborhood had clear visual markers, unique building styles, recognizable patterns.
 New York was different: a vertical maze where similar buildings could be separated by miles, where architectural styles mixed and matched across centuries of development.